ihmeuw/pseudopeople/docs/source/index.rst

 The University of Washington IHME Simulation Science Team is excited to introduce pseudopeople, the Python package that simplifies Entity Resolution (ER) research and development.
-This package generates large-scale, simulated population data according to specifications by the user, to replicate a range of complexities of real applications of probabilistic record linkage software.
+This package generates large-scale, simulated population data according to specifications by the user, to replicate a range of complexities found in real applications of probabilistic record linkage software.
 With sensitive data often required for ER, accessing and testing new methods and software has been a challenge - until now.
 Our innovative approach creates realistic, simulated data including name, address, and date of birth, without compromising privacy.